DATAREEL: Automated Data-Driven Video Story Generation with Animations: Benchmark Data Construction

 \textbf{Rich and Diverse Animation Usage.} Table~\ref{tab:animation_category_distribution} summarizes the distribution of high-level animation types in the benchmark.
 Emphasis-driven animations (44.3\%) and suspense-oriented animations (36.4\%) are most common, reflecting the narrative role of animation in guiding viewer attention and pacing information disclosure.
 Comparison-based animations account for 15.7\%, while more subtle narrative devices such as ellipsis, cohering, and focalization appear less frequently.

-\textbf{Long and Multimodal Narratives.} Unlike existing chart-centric benchmarks that focus on short textual outputs such as answers or summaries, \datareelbench{} contains longer narration segments aligned with animated visualizations.
-Figures~\ref{fig:tokens_transcript} and~\ref{fig:tokens_intent} show wide, heavy-tailed distributions in narration and intent length. \emph{data reel} durations also vary substantially (Figure~\ref{fig:durations}), with most clips under 20 seconds and a long tail of longer segments.
+\textbf{Long and Multimodal Narratives.} \datareelbench{} captures substantial variation in narration length, user intent, and duration. \Cref{fig:tokens_transcript} and \Cref{fig:tokens_intent} show heavy-tailed narration and intent lengths, while \Cref{fig:durations} shows varied durations, with most clips under 20 seconds and a long tail of longer segments.